WGBH-MLA/es-demo-deploy/README.md

    _**not**_ be committed to the Github repository.

    ```
-   cp .env.sample .env
+   cp secrets.env.empty secrets.env
    ```

-2. Add values to `.env` file.
+2. Add values to `secrets.env` file.
 These will likely come from secure external sources, e.g. PasswordState.

-3. Export variables defined in `.env` to local environment.
+3. Export variables defined in `secrets.env` to local environment.
 There are many ways to do this, here's one:

    ```
-   set -a && source .env && set +a
+   set -a && source secrets.env && set +a
    ```

 4. Apply the Secret to the K8s cluster with values from local environment

    ```
-   envsubst < connector-pbcore-json-secret.yml | kubectl apply -f -
+   envsubst < secrets.yml.template | kubectl apply -f -
    ```